jeromeetienne/learningthreejs.com-backup/source/_posts/2011-07-25-lets-do-a-cubic.md

 ---
 layout: post
 published: false
-title: Lets Do a Cube
+title: Lets Do a Cubic
 ---

 This post is part of the LearningThree.js serie.